Skip to main content

 After the run command, only globals and tagging can be updated.

 A run can be seen like a regular page view.
-It will start the walker.js and (re-)Initialize the handler, reset counters, clear queues, and update the globals.
+It will start the walker.js and (re-)Initialize the handler, reset counters, clear queues, and update globals.
 A page view event is triggered by default, the tagging is checked for load actions, and the elbLayer stack is processed.

 elb('walker run');